prats-tech/rx-channels/README.md

 # RX-Channels

-A library for external communications between process (Microservices, pub/sub, websockets, etc...) using rxjs.
+A library for manipulate external communications between processes using RxJS (Observables)

+Your processes can be queues, events, websockets, SSE, http, what you want.

 ---